 Ever wonder how researchers keep human bias out of clinical trials?
 Or how the millions of units of experimental medicine that go to patients all over the globe are tracked?
 It starts even before the medicines are shipped out.

-For any major pharmaceutical company that provides potential therapeutics to hundreds, or even thousands, of clinical trials being conducted all over the globe at any given time, the complications of the task are truly staggering.
+For any major pharmaceutical company that provides potential medicines to hundreds, or even thousands, of clinical trials being conducted all over the globe at any given time, the complications of the task are truly staggering.

 One of the people overseeing this complex task at Pfizer is Michael Ku, Vice President of Global Clinical Supply (GCS), who supervises the delivery of more than 1 million packages a year to over 70 countries for clinical trials and compassionate use cases, also known as “expanded access.”